SedatParlak/quizzler/README.md

 # quizzler

-A simple quiz game right wrong.
+A simple quiz game true false.
 In tihs app I used Tkinter module, OOP and API.